-Diminished Value After a Car Accident - Will Your Car Insurance Pay?
+Diminished Value After a Car Accident: Will Your Car Insurance Pay?

-Why Your Car Is Worth So Much Less After a Car Accident
+Why Your Car Is Worth So Much Less After a Car Accident?

-What this means is that if your car is damaged in a car accident, even if it gets repaired and is "as good as new", the fact that it has a damage history, or is considered a vehicle that has been in an accident, will make its resale value lower in the eyes of prospective buyers.
+What this means is that if your car is damaged in a car accident, even if it gets repaired and is "as good as new", the fact that it has a damage history, or is considered a car that has been in an accident, will make its resale value lower in the eyes of prospective buyers.

 Some people think that the reason for the diminished value is due to aftermarket parts, but this is not the only possibility.
-Even vehicles repaired at a dealership with authorized original parts will suffer from a diminished value once fully repaired.
+Even cars repaired at a dealership with authorized original parts will suffer from a diminished value once fully repaired.

 How Does a Car Get "Diminished Value"